Roger Fairfax

-Roger Anthony Fairfax Jr. is an American legal scholar.
+Roger Anthony Fairfax Jr. is an American legal scholar who is Dean of the Howard University School of Law.

+Education

+Roger Fairfax Jr. attended Harvard College before completing a master's degree from the University of London.
+He also attended Archbishop Carroll High School in Washington, D.C.
+While a student at Harvard Law School, Fairfax edited the Harvard Law Review.
+He was a law clerk for Patti B. Saris and later Judith W. Rogers.

 Family

 Roger Fairfax Jr. is the eldest son of Roger Sr. and Charlene Fairfax.
 Fairfax Jr.'s youngest brother, Justin Fairfax, served as lieutenant governor of Virginia from 2018 to 2022.
 The Fairfax family can trace its ancestry to Simon Fairfax, a slave freed by Thomas Fairfax, 9th Lord Fairfax of Cameron.

 Roger Fairfax Jr. and his wife Lisa Fairfax raised three children.

 Career

-Roger Fairfax Jr. attended Harvard College before completing a master's degree from the University of London.
-He also attended Archbishop Carroll High School in Washington, D.C.
-While a student at Harvard Law School, Fairfax edited the Harvard Law Review.
-He was a law clerk for Patti B. Saris and later Judith W. Rogers.
 Fairfax is an elected member of the American Law Institute.
 Fairfax was a federal prosecutor and worked for O'Melveny & Myers before joining the George Washington University Law School faculty, where he served as Patricia Roberts Harris Research Professor of Law until 2021, when he was appointed dean of the Washington College of Law at American University.
-Fairfax is also the chair of Archbishop Carroll High School’s Board of Directors.
+In 2024, Fairfax became dean of the Howard University School of Law.
+Fairfax is also the chair of Archbishop Carroll High School's board of directors.